Touhid-Alam/ML_Data_Preprocessing/README.md

 <h1 align = center>Report on Data Preprocessing</h1>
-<p align=justify>A comprehensive report on Data Preprocessing Technqiues for Machine Learning.</p>
+<p align=justify>A comprehensive report on data pre-processing techniques and their impact on Machine Learning performance.</p>